dilane3/tundah-app/client/readme.md

-Delete me and initiate a new frontend app using **create-react-app**
+Delete me and initialize a new frontend app using **create-react-app**